Tinea versicolor

 Tinea versicolor (also pityriasis versicolor) is a condition characterized by a skin eruption on the trunk and proximal extremities.
 The majority of tinea versicolor is caused by the fungus Malassezia globosa, although Malassezia furfur is responsible for a small number of cases.
-These yeasts are normally found on the human skin and become troublesome only under certain circumstances, such as a warm and humid environment, although the exact conditions that cause initiation of the disease process are poorly understood.
+These yeasts are normally found on the human skin and become troublesome only under certain conditions, such as a warm and humid environment, although the exact conditions that cause initiation of the disease process are poorly understood.

 The condition pityriasis versicolor was first identified in 1846.
 Versicolor comes from the Latin versāre 'to turn' + color.

-It is also commonly referred to as Peter Elam's disease in many parts of South Asia.
+It is commonly referred to as Peter Elam's disease in many parts of South Asia.

 Signs and symptoms

-The symptoms of this condition include:
+The signs of this condition include: